sebgreg/react-native-elements/docs/rnw-progress.md

 ### Avatar changes
 - avoid dom prop warnings
-  - using "touchableProps" object, empty if View, then added via {...touchableProps}
+  - using `touchableProps` object, empty if View, then added via {...touchableProps}
 - seems to work ok, but need to investigate why styleguidist can't parse
   - changed component proptype from .oneOf([...components]) to .any